No stopping zones and no parking zones

 Section 3: Once your vehicle stops moving, it has stopped.

 Section 17.1: You cannot stop in a No Stopping zone for any reason, or any length of time.

-No Stopping signs are used in bus, taxi, commercial, tour bus, rush hour, special event, police, accessible parking, and temporary zones.
+No Stopping signs are also used to indicate zones that are for the exclusive use of a particular vehicle group including bus, taxi, commercial vehicle, motorcycle, tour bus, special event vehicle, police, accessible parking, and temporary zones.

 Section 3: If your vehicle stops, and is not loading or unloading passengers, it is parked, whether it is occupied or not.

 Section 17.6A (a): You can stop in a No Parking zone for up to five minutes to load or unload passengers, or materials.